jarviscanada/jarvis_data_eng_MohammadAsif/spark/README.md

 Architecture Diagram:

 # Zeppelin-and-Hadoop-Implementation
-- Describe the dataset and your analytics work (make sure you create a link to your ipynb)
+Utilized wdi_2016 dataset to run analysis on GDP and other metrics related to countries

-## Architecture Details (e.g. Zeppelin, GCP, Hadoop, Hive Metastore, PySpark, data flow, etc..)
+## Architecture Details
+Implemented a Hive-based data processing pipeline on a Dataproc cluster with Zeppelin as the primary interactive interface.
+Utilized Spark SQL to run some analytics on the existing parquet file related to the previous hadoop project.

 Cluster Architecture Diagram: